redhat-developer/try-in-dev-spaces-browser-extension/README.md

 # Try in Web IDE Browser Extension

-This web extension adds a `Web IDE` on every GitHub repository page that starts a new workspace based on the current repository.
+This web extension adds a `Web IDE` button on every GitHub repository page that starts a new workspace based on the current repository.

 ![GitHub button example](./images/readme/github-button-example.png)